panosstav/panosstav/README.md

 - 💻 I am a developer from Greece
 - 🎓 Diploma in Naval Architecture and Marine Engineering at the National Technical University of Athens
   * Thesis Title: "Operational Assessment of Marine Diesel Generators using Data"
-- 📫 How to reach me: panagiwtisstavridis@gmail.com (e-mail)
+- 📫 Reach me via e-mail at: panagiwtisstavridis@gmail.com